 1½ tsp pure maple syrup

 - Pre-heat oven to 425 degrees.
 Line a baking sheet with parchment paper or use a Silpat non stick baking mat.
-Spread the cauliflower on baking sheet and lightly drizzle with ~2 teaspoons olive oil and a pinch of salt and pepper, toss to coat.
-Roast for 20-25 minutes, turning halfway through, until tender and lightly browned.
+Spread the cauliflower bits on baking sheet.
+Roast for 20-25 minutes, gently turning halfway through, until tender and lightly browned.
 Let cool to room temperature before adding to the salad.